huangzhichong/MyPresentation/markdown.md

 ]
 .right-column[

-*os.rb* is moved under utilities, the module name is changed to `Utilities::OS`
+- *os.rb* is moved under utilities

+- the module name is changed to `Utilities::OS`

 ```ruby
 # old